AriFordsham/GHCWiki/default-superclass-instances.md

 - Generic default methods. (**pigworker** Default methods in default superclass instances override class default methods and are overridden by specific implementations in subclass instances.
 So I can define `Applicative` to have a default class method `<*>` which fails with a specific message; I can make `class Monad` give a default implementation `(<*>) = ap`; I can give a specific `instance Monad` which overrides `<*>`, perhaps for improved efficiency.)
 - Associated types, and default type synonyms.
 Presumably they obey the same rules as for default methods. (**pigworker** Yes.
 You can put any declaration into a default superclass instance, and the same sorts of definitions as you can with default methods in class declarations.
 Notably, `data instance`s are forbidden, because they could result in multiple declarations of the same constructor.
 (Must get around to an 'overloaded constructors' proposal.))

+## Migration issues

+Adopting this proposal raises the question of which default superclass instances should be added to the existing library and hence how much damage we might do.
+We do not have to look too far to find issues to consider.

+### Splitting a class by adding a new superclass

+Had this proposal been in force at the time, `Applicative` would have been introduced as an intrinsic superclass of `Monad`.
+The `return` method would have been moved to `Applicative`, `pure` would not exist, and `<*>` for `Monad`s would be `ap` by default.
+Bold claim: no code would have broken, but some `Applicative` instances would have been generated with overly tight constraints (requiring `Monad` where `Applicative` would do).
+With no prior `Applicative` instances to conflict with the default ones, we should simply have had a different interpretation of the existing `Monad` instances.

+### Giving a superclass a default instance in *one* or *more* of its existing subclasses

+Currently, `Applicative` is a subclass of `Functor`.
+We can (and probably should) give a default implementation of `Functor` with `fmap = (<*>) . pure`.
+As it is currently forbidden to give an `Applicative` instance in the absence of a `Functor` instance, we should expect (given Option 2) to be sprayed with warnings that default `Functor` instances are being pre-empted, but (bold claim) we should find that all code still compiles, with no default superclass instances being generated.
+By the same token, if we also give a default `Functor` instance for `Traversable`, we shall similarly find all such instance generations pre-empted.
+Correspondingly, wherever some functor is both `Applicative` and `Traversable`, there will be no need to make an explicit `hiding` declaration.

+### Making an existing class a new but intrinsic superclass of another existing class

+Currently, `Applicative` is not a superclass of `Monad`, but it should be (in the manner described above).
+What will happen to existing code (under Option 2)?
+Only some instances of `Applicative` will be duplicates, and those will all be *orphans*.
+When a `Monad` instance is declared, any existing `Applicative` will pre-empt the default, but certainly an `Applicative` instance will be in scope, generated or not.
+If, in a module further downstream, an `Applicative` instance (necessarily orphan) is added, there must have been no prior `Applicative` instance, so the `Monad` instance will now generate one which the orphan `Applicative` duplicates.
+There is no perfect solution to this problem.
+We could reduce the damage but increase the potential perplexity by allowing default generated instances in earlier modules to pre-empt explicit instances in later modules, accompanied by a noisy warning.
+Even then, some code would fail to compile if the pre-empting default instance were to be more tightly constrained than the pre-empted one (quite apart from the fact that it might do something completely different).

+Is this only a legacy issue?
+This proposal makes ought-to-be-a-superclass relationships cheap, so we might hope that, in future, we would have to be slow on the uptake to be creating classes which could have a useful super/sub-class relationship but somehow do not.
+The danger of code damage we identify here might thus be better tackled by a localized and transitional strategy.

 ---

 # Applications